 The talks were subsequently suspended in June 2008 because a lack of agreement between the Andean countries existed concerning the objectives and scope of the trade section of the agreement.

 Talks were able to restart in January 2009 between the EU, Colombia, Peru and Ecuador aiming at a Multiparty Trade Agreement to provide for progressive and reciprocal liberalisation fully compliant with the rules and obligations of the WTO.
 Nine rounds of negotiations took place between January 2009 and March 2010 with a successful conclusion reached with Colombia and Peru.
-Ecuador suspended its participation in July.
+Ecuador suspended its participation in July but concluded talks with the EU at a later stage (see below)

 The services, including mode 3 establishment, commitments agreed to by Colombia and Peru are very significant and respond to specific EU interests such as financial services, professional services, maritime transport services and telecommunication services.
 Such commitments will be important to EU services companies but also very important in building competitive infrastructure services within Colombia and Peru.
 Such benefits will be felt in all sectors of the economy and in combination with inward investment will help local businesses develop strength within the regional market so as to compete internationally.